 But I wanted it to look more like a piece of free-standing furniture, so I got two chair legs from the hardware store.
 These were around $6 a piece and I found them with the molding.

 I measured how tall they needed to be, then used my chop saw to cut them to the right height.
 They normally come with a screw sticking out the top so make sure you remove it before cutting!!
 I didn’t realize how long it was and there were some sparks!!

-To attach the legs, use a shim to get it flush with the bottom of the cabinet then screw or nail it from the inside of the cabinet.
-You will be putting the screws through the top of the leg.
-Then remove the shim and the leg should be secure.
-You might need about 3 screws but use your judgement.
+To attach the legs, I used a shim to get it flush with the bottom of the cabinet then nailed it from the inside of the cabinet.
+You could also use screws to attach them.

 The side of our cabinet had some water damage.
 There was a water leak right before we bought the house and everything was replaced except the vanity.
 To fix the side panel, I just purchased a thin piece of wood from the hardware store and cut it to fit.
 If you know your dimensions they can cut it for you at the store.
 I used my Ryobi cordless nail gun to attach it!